Postdoctoral Scholar in Cannabinoid Science

 Previous research experience is desired.
 Selection criteria include the degree to which the applicant matches with CMCR-associated faculty mentors and resources.

 Salary is based upon the NIH payscale and the candidate’s experience.
-An optional second year may be available depending upon the fellow’s progress, and availability of funds.
+An optional second year may be available depending upon the scholar’s progress, and availability of funds.